-For most meat lovers, myself included, beef is the definition of good meat; purchase it well hung and native breed, cook it appropriately and you’re in for a real treat.
+For most meat lovers, myself included, beef is the definition of good meat; purchase it well hung and native breed, cook it appropriately and you’re in for a real treat and this is the art of beef butchery.
 However, purchase either unhung beef, or cook a slow cook cut quickly, or vice versa, and you’re going to be left with some rather disgruntled dinner guests!
 But fret not, our helpful guide explains the basics of beef, the cuts, the ageing process, and how best to cook them.

 In the kitchen, the rule of thumb is fairly simple; cuts from the forequarter (chuck, braising, stew, shoulder, shin, brisket) require low, slow cooking with the addition of moisture (wine, water, cider).
 Cuts from the upper middle (fillet, sirloin, rib-eye) are best cooked fast and at high heat, pink in the middle.
 Cuts from the hind (topside, silverside, thick flank, rump) are great for roasting; the silverside, topside and thick flank are also good cooked low and slow with liquid, although they need to have been cut with sufficient fat covering for this to really work.